artisan1218/LeetCode-Solution/8. atoi/readme.md

 ### Approach 1: String Traversal, myAtoiNaive()
 This approach is the native solution, which is easily to come up with, simply go through the string `s`, check each char and make corresponding actions.\
+Time complexity is simply O(n) because we only visit each of the chars in the string `s` once.\
 ![image](https://user-images.githubusercontent.com/25105806/118205932-63b4b700-b416-11eb-9dd8-32adf6f0119d.png)

 ### Approach 2: DFA(Deterministic Finite Automaton), myAtoiDFA()